rjkoepp/dwf-books-and-courses/docs/reference/sql/pg-exercises.md

 );
 ```

-Finally, there's a table tracking bookings of facilities.
-This stores the facility id (`facid`), the member who made the booking (`memid`), the start of the booking (`starttime`), and how many half hour 'slots' the booking was made for (`slots`).
-This idiosyncratic design will make certain queries more difficult, but should provide you with some interesting challenges - as well as prepare you for the horror of working with some real-world database
+The `cd.bookings` table is for tracking bookings of facilities.
+The table stores the facility id (`facid`), the member who made the booking (`memid`), the start of the booking (`starttime`), and how many half hour 'slots' the booking was made for (`slots`).
+This idiosyncratic design will make certain queries more difficult, but should provide you with some interesting challenges - as well as prepare you for the horror of working with some real-world databases.

 ### I want to use my own Postgres system